Diary of a Lonely Girl by Miriam Karpilove

 - 3 min read

-Miriam Karpilove's novel, Diary of a Lonely Girl portrays a self-supporting, secular Jewish immigrant woman's search for a love match on New York's Lower East Side.
-The unnamed narrator seeks a modern Jewish man to match her intellect and desires.
+Miriam Karpilove's novel, Diary of a Lonely Girl, portrays a secular Jewish immigrant woman's search for a love match on New York's Lower East Side.
+The unnamed narrator, a single and self-supporting worker without family in America, seeks a modern Jewish man to match her intellect and desires.

-What she finds, instead, are men--including married men--whose interest lies in sexual conquest masquerading under the left-progressive banner of "free love."
+The narrator wants a love match with a man called "A" for whom she professes true love.
+If only he were willing to commit to marry her!
+What she finds, instead, are men, including "B," a married man, whose interest lies in sexual conquest masquerading under the banner of "free love."

 Karpilove accomplishes much as a writer through the first-person format of diary entries.
 The entries allow for a realistic unfolding of events with close descriptions of characters, settings, speech, behavior, and consequences of earlier actions.
 At the same time, the diary creates a kind of split screen, disclosing the narrator's private view of what is taking place.
-She freely compares the three men in her life--identified as A, B, and C--at the same time as engaging in dialog with any one of them.
-For example, as the narrator fends off the sexual advances of A, B, or C, she does more than recount what an observer or even what her would-be lover sees.
-Rather, she reveals to the reader her strategies as she plays the long game.
-In the forefront is the narrator's intelligence and assertion of power.
+She freely compares the three men in her life--"A," "B," and a third, "C"--at the same time as engaging in dialog with any one of them.
+They are types.
+Fending off their sexual advances, she does more than recount what an observer or even what her aspiring lover would see.
+Rather, she reveals to the reader her dynamic strategies as she manages his advances and plays the long game.
+Always in the forefront of the narrative are the narrator's perceptive intelligence and assertions of autonomy.

-The diary format also facilitates Karpilove's sophisticated intervention in the debates about free love that circulated in the early 1900s.
-Although various mid-19th century utopian, socialist and anarchist communities took up the free love banner, its reemergence flared after anarchist Emma Goldman published her essay Marriage and Love in 1911.
+The diary format also facilitates Karpilove's sophisticated intervention in the debates about free love associated with Emma Goldman that were circulating in the early 1900s.
+Although various mid-19th century utopian, socialist and anarchist communities had taken up the free love banner, its reemergence flared most brightly after anarchist Emma Goldman first published her essay Marriage and Love in 1911.
+The full text online makes an invaluable companion to Karpilove.

-Goldman characterized marriage as "primarily an economic arrangement, an insurance pact" that "condemns a woman to lifelong dependency, to parasitism, to complete uselessness."
+For Goldman, marriage was "primarily an economic arrangement, an insurance pact" that "condemns a woman to lifelong dependency, to parasitism, to complete uselessness."
 This debasement and dependency, she argued, is enforced by the coercive role of the state.
+In contrast to Goldman's abstractions, Karpilove's perspectives on free love are astute and nuanced, coming from her positionality on the ground.
+With her most constant, annoying, but unmarried suitor, C, the narrator shows that she is familiar with Emma Goldman's arguments and that she understands them very well.
+But she's not fooled by the version spouted by A, B, and C.

 Comments